oconnor0/BeaconRoad/CoreRules.md

         * You may expend one box of your **special armor** to resist a consequence from detection or security measures, or to **push yourself** for a feat of athletics or stealth.

             * *When you use this ability, tick one box of your special armor box on your playbook sheet.
 If you "resist a consequence" of the appropriate type, you avoid it completely.
-If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect, act despite dazed or stunned) but you don't take 1 stress.
+If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect, act despite slowed or stunned) but you don't take 1 stress.
 Your special armor is restored at the beginning of downtime.*

     * **Sharpshooter.**